CEI-lab/FastRobots-2023/docs/Lab9.md

    - Given the drift in your sensor, the size and accuracy of your increments, and how reliably your robot turns on axis, reason about the average and maximum error of your map if you were to do an on-axis turn in the middle of a 4x4m square, empty room.
    - If you choose this option, you can score up to 7.5 points in this lab.

-3. _Angular speed control:_ If you choose this option, create a PID controller that works directly on the raw gyroscope values.
+3. _Angular speed control:_ Create a PID controller that works directly on the raw gyroscope values.
 This is beneficial over orientation control, because you avoid accumulating errors during integration.
    - Try to aim for a maximum of 25 degrees per second, as this will allow you to do 14 sensor readings spaced out by approximately 1s.
 (This may be too hard given your particular robot; a higher angular speed is fine, as long as your map comes out reasonable).
    - You will likely need to low pass filter the gyroscope values - read up on how we did that with a complementary LPF in [Lecture 4, slide 23](/lectures/FastRobots-4-IMU.pdf).
    - You can also consider adjusting the integration time of the TOF sensor, using `proximitySensor.setProxIntegrationTime(4); //A value of 1 to 8 is valid`.
 Note that this function is only available in the [Tof Pololu library](https://github.com/pololu/vl53l0x-arduino).